mindspore-ai/docs/tutorials/training/source_en/use/load_dataset_image.md

 ## Load Dataset

 MindSpore supports loading common datasets in the field of image processing that come in a variety of on-disk formats.
 User can also implement custom dataset class to load customized data.
-For details about how to load various datasets, see the [Dataset Loading](https://www.mindspore.cn/doc/programming_guide/en/r1.0/dataset_loading.html) section in the programming guide.

 The following shows how to load the MNIST dataset using the `MnistDataset` in the `mindspore.dataset` module.